LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes on acquisition:** Ideally, empirical data for similar sites is used to inform the lookup table.

 **Notes of caution:** Site subtype types must match those used in infrastructure_file.
 When used, the equivalent program level parameters will be overwritten.
-Subtype, NRD, LPR Leak rate source and the relevant leak rate source parameters must be set for each row in the subtype file.
+Subtype, NRd, LPR, Leak rate source and the relevant leak rate source parameters must be set for each row in the subtype file.

 ### &lt;repair_delay&gt;